 Lisa is also active as an adjudicator and performer.
 She has judged the OMFA Provincial Competitions, CCC Music Festival, Massachusetts MTNA Performance Competitions, and written reviews of pedagogical repertoire for the Alliance for Canadian New Music Projects (ACNMP).
 Most notably, she is a member of the Millar Piano Duo with her husband, pianist Gregory Millar.
-At the onset of the pandemic, the Millar Piano Duo staged three very well-attended living room livestream events on Facebook, the first of which included Rhapsody in Blue by George Gershwin.
-They intend to continue their musical performances in the digital sphere in 2020/21.
+At the onset of the pandemic, the Millar Piano Duo staged three well-attended livestream events on Facebook, the first of which included Rhapsody in Blue by George Gershwin.
+They look forward to returning to the stage in 2021/22.

 Lisa Raposa earned a Doctor of Musical Arts degree in Piano Accompanying and Chamber Music at the Eastman School of Music where she was a recipient of an Excellence in Accompanying Award.
 She received a Master of Music degree at the University of Massachusetts at Amherst and a Bachelor of Arts degree at the University of New Hampshire.
 During her training, she played in solo piano master classes for some of the most significant classical artists of our time including Richard Goode, Theodore Lettvin, Santiago Rodriguez, and Ann Schein.
 Her principal teachers were Jean Barr, Arlene Kies, Estela Olevsky, and Nelita True.

-Lisa enjoys running, photography, and languages in her spare time.
+Lisa enjoys running, photography, languages, and coding in her spare time.
 She lives in Toronto.